Criticism of Christianity: Jesus

 Jesus is the central figure of Christianity.
-Since the time in which he is said to have lived, a number of noted individuals have criticised Jesus.
+Since the time in which he lived, a number of noted individuals have criticised Jesus.
 Objects of criticism include the morality of the life of Jesus, in both his public and private lives, such as Jesus' mental health, morality of his teachings etc.

 Early critics of Jesus and Christianity included Celsus in the second century and Porphyry in the third.
 In the 19th century, Friedrich Nietzsche was highly critical of Jesus, whose teachings he considered to be "anti-nature" in their treatment of topics such as sexuality.
 More contemporary notable critics of Jesus include Ayn Rand, Hector Avalos, Sita Ram Goel, Christopher Hitchens, Bertrand Russell, and Dayananda Saraswati.

 Ethics in the Bible

 The ethics of the Bible have been criticized by some who call some of its teachings immoral.
 Slavery, genocide, supersessionism, the death penalty, violence, patriarchy, sexual intolerance, colonialism, and the problem of evil and a good God, are examples of criticisms of ethics in the Bible.

-The ethics in the Bible have been criticized, such as the passages in the Old Testament in which God commands the Israelites to commit genocide against enemy peoples, and His command that no one among those same enemy peoples should be spared.
+The ethics in the Bible have been criticized, such as the passages in the Old Testament in which God is viewed by critics as commanding the Israelites to commit genocide against enemy peoples, and that no one among those same enemy peoples should be spared.
 The existence of evil has been argued as evidence of no omnipotent, omnibenevolent being, however skeptical theism suggests that humans do not have the understanding of the big picture to make an adequate assessment.
-However, a counter argument by Stephen Maitzen suggests that the ethical inconsistency in the bible that is not followed by most Christians or Jews today, such as the execution of homosexuals, blasphemers, disobedient children, or the punishment for mixing linen and cloth, ultimately undermines the skeptical theism argument.
+However, a counter argument by Stephen Maitzen suggests that the ethical inconsistency in the Bible that is not followed by most Christians or Jews today, such as the execution of homosexuals, blasphemers, disobedient children, or the punishment for mixing linen and cloth, ultimately undermines the skeptical theism argument.
 Christian ethics have also been criticized for breeding intolerance (such as antisemitic views), and for having a repressive nature.
-Criticism has also been aimed at the core of Christian ethics, the threat of Hell.
+Criticism has also been aimed at the threat of Hell.

 Christianity and politics

 Some leftists and libertarians, including Christians who disavow the Religious Right, use the term Christian fascism or Christofascism to describe what some see as an emerging neoconservative proto-fascist or Evangelical nationalist and possibly theocratic sentiment in the United States.

-Reverend Rich Lang of the Trinity United Methodist Church of Seattle gave a sermon which he titled "George Bush and the Rise of Christian Fascism", in which he said, "I want to flesh out the ideology of the Christian Fascism that Bush articulates.
-It is a form of Christianity that is the mirror opposite of what Jesus embodied."